-Development in excess of this figure will only be permitted where the proposal relates to a site within the SPA in accordance with Policy CC1.
+Development in excess of this figure will generally only be permitted where the proposal relates to a site within the SPA in accordance with Policy CC1.
+Exceptionally permission will be granted on sites immediately adjacent to the SPA for schemes providing 100% affordable housing to meet identified needs in accordance with Core Strategy Policy CP17.